Programs and Practices Identified but Not Rated on CrimeSolutions.gov

 you about what works in criminal justice, juvenile justice and crime victim

 services.
-We set a high bar for the scientific quality of the evaluations
+We set a high bar for the scientific quality of the evidence

 were screened out during the initial review.
 In the figure below, this occurs in Steps 1-3.